dansmyers/HonorsThesisGuide/README.md

     For example, if you're doing a qualitative study with a small *N*, you know that generalizing your conclusions is going to be impossible.
 You could acknowledge that you can't claim statistical significance with a small sample, but you can still collect other valuable insights into the attitudes and experiences of your participants, which can inform further research.

 ## General Writing Tips

+The previous sections gave advice on structuring your document and its sections.
+This section covers sentence-level writing.

+There are many guides, online and in books, that will help your writing.

+- *Elements of Style* by Strunk and White is a classic text, though it's sometimes criticized for being old-fashioned and overly prescriptive.

+- Joseph M. Williams' *Style: Toward Clarity and Grace* is more technical and less prescriptive, but it provides excellent discussion of the principles of clear writing.
+Williams emphasizes understanding how readers acquire and process written information, then using that knowledge to improve your own writing.

+Here are five common problems that we see in student writing.

+1. Doing Everything at the Last Minute

+    A thesis is a long and complex document.
+You can't expect to write it in a few short days, or have an acceptable paper after only one round of editing.

+    Begin working on your thesis **before you feel ready**.
+The writing process forces you to clarify your ideas.

+2. Passive Voice Sentences

+    In a passive construction, the primary actor of a sentence is placed as the object, at the end of the sentence after the verb.

+    > The Internet Protocol (IP) was first described by Vint Cerf and Robert Kahn in 1974.

+    Cerf and Kahn are the actual actors in this sentence and the Internet Protocol is the object of their action ("described").
+An active voice sentence places the actor in the subject position and the object of the action after the verb:

+    > Vint Cerf and Robert Kahn first described the Internet Protocol (IP) in 1974.

+    Writing guides will tell you to avoid the passive voice and write in active voice.

+    Passive sentences are weak because they obscure *who* is doing *what* to *whom*.

+    > Mistakes were made.

+    Well, **by whom**?
+The implication is "by us", but that's deliberately hidden from the reader.
+The active equivalent is direct and leaves no ambiguity:

+    > We made mistakes.

+    The easiest way to remove passive voice from your writing is to find and exterminate your use of "to be" verbs: *am*, *is*, *are*, *was*, *were*.
+Do a find on each of those and carefully consider whether their sentences can be rewritten into active counterparts.